chainguard-dev/malcontent/capabilities.md

 The catalog of capabilities `malcontent` reports are loosely based on the [Malware Behavior Catalog v3.1](https://github.com/MBCProject/mbc-markdown), but also includes micro-behaviors that may not be associated to malware.
+The MBC is very focused on Windows malware, so some liberties were taken in classifying rules.

 | **Namespace** | **MBR Behavior ID** |**Description**|
 |---|---|--|